Return to The Definitive RCT Reference Guide homepage

 Time is actually calculated quite strangely in RCT, as this study of RCT time reveals.
 For example, game time is too fast when compared to a coaster train's reported miles per hour.

-Your guests will flock to Water Rides during the summer months {s}.
+Although temperature has no effect on a guests willingness to ride a Water Ride, the strategy guide suggests that your guests will flock to Water Rides during the summer months {s}.
 Milder Water Rides also provide an opportunity to showcase exciting parts of your park {s}.

 Covered Rides